seanswyi/transformer-implementation/README.md

 - [x] ~~Debug BLEU score.
 That is, make sure that you're actually calculating correctly.~~ (Dec.
 4th, 2020)
 - [x] ~~Debug learning rate scheduling.
 Refer back to the original paper and check.~~ (Dec.
 4th, 2020)
 - [ ] Debug evaluation code.
 Make it so that you're getting predictions properly.
+- [ ] Modify code so that you're plotting evaluation loss as well.
 - [ ] Check performance of model to make sure everything works properly.
 - [ ] After checking performance try adding regularization techniques like Dropout and observe performance.